AviatrixSystems/Docs/HowTos/controller_certificate.rst

 Make sure that all gateways are green/running before you proceed.

-1. Go to Settings > Advanced > Gateway > Gateway Certificate Management.
+1. In the left pane of the Aviatrix Controller, select Settings > Advanced and click the Gateway tab.
 #.
-The Import CA Certificate with Key option is selected by default.
+Under Gateway Certificate Management, the Import CA Certificate with Key option is selected by default.
 Click Choose File and navigate to the locations of the CA Certificate and the CA Private Key.
 #.
 Click OK.